A comprehensive resource for safe and responsible laser use

 As with the SAE G10T, anyone interested in laser/aviation issues can become an observer or a member of the committee.
 In addition to pilots and laser safety experts, there are a number of laser glare protection manufacturers on the committee.

-The SAE G10T and G10OL are two of about 16 G-10 subcommittees.
-Here is a screenshot from an SAE webpage showing just a few of the many committees:
+Here is a screenshot from an SAE webpage.
+Note that G10T and G10OL are just a few of the many SAE committees: